jimpil/cryptohash-clj/README.md

 ## Crypto comparison
 Equality comparison is performed in a way that resists timing attacks (see `cryptohash-clj.equality`).
 The length of the data being compared is still discoverable by an attacker, but in the context of cryptographic hashing this is not a concern.
-In fact, many crypto-hashers produce fixed/well-known key lengths.
+In fact, many crypto-hashing functions produce fixed/well-known key lengths.

 ## Defaults performance